railsuser2014/openobject-doc-book-en/source/features/scrum_methodology.rst

 ---------------------

 * Integrated with project management to manage scrum and non-scrum projects at a central place
-* Integrated with gantt and calendars views
+* Integrated with gantt and calendar views

 Links:
 ------